 Special session: Modi introduces women's bill in new India parliament

-The Indian government has introduced a historic bill guaranteeing a third of seats for women in the lower house of parliament and state assemblies.
+The Indian government has introduced a bill guaranteeing a third of seats for women in the lower house of parliament and state assemblies.

-The contentious bill, first proposed in 1996, has been hanging for decades amid opposition from some political parties.
+The contentious bill, first proposed in 1996, has been pending for decades amid opposition from some political parties.

-It was introduced by Law Minister Arjun Ram Meghwal on Tuesday when the MPs met for the first session in the country's new parliament building.
+Its revival is expected to boost the governing Bharatiya Janata Party's fortunes in general elections next May.

-The bill is still some way away from becoming a law - it would require the approval of both houses of parliament and the Indian president's signature.
+The bill was tabled at the new Indian parliament's first session and is still some way from becoming law.

+It would require the approval of both houses of parliament and a majority of state legislatures, as well as the Indian president's signature.

 In his opening speech at the new parliament building, Mr Modi praised the proposed legislation and said it was a special moment for the country.

 "The world understands that only talking of women-led development is not enough.
-This is a positive step taken on that front," he told lawmakers as he appealed to them to support the bill.
+This is a positive step taken on that front," he told politicians as he appealed to them to support the bill.

 The PM also took a swipe at the opposition and said that the previous Congress party-led governments had failed to clear the bill when they were in power.